nimrodzhang/java-2017f/docs/slides/8/README.md

 - LinkedList
   + a ***doubly-linked*** list implementation
-  + May provide better performance that ArrayList
+  + May provide better performance than ArrayList
     + if elements frequently inserted/deleted within the List
   + For queues and double-ended queuse (deques)